 1. Glucosamine & Chondroitin for Supporting Your Senior Basset Hound’s Aging Joints

 Joint pain and arthritis are some of the most common ailments an aging basset hound will face.
-Supplements containing glucosamine aid in replacing lost joint fluid, providing much-needed lubrication and cushioning to stiff, achy joints.
+Supplements containing glucosamine for dogs aid in replacing lost joint fluid, providing much-needed lubrication and cushioning to stiff, achy joints.
 Chondroitin sulfate has been shown to improve the structural integrity of joints by repairing damaged cartilage and preventing further cartilage breakdown.

 You can learn more about the glucosamine and chondrointin supplement iHeartDogs recommends here.